"They’re trying to build a housing estate on one

 be felled including 68 mature trees with the loss of rare tree species

 and with 27 trees suitable for the habitat of bats.
-The whole of
+Many more mature

-the orchard on Calderstones Park (currently used for horse paddocks)
+The whole of the orchard on Calderstones Park (currently used for

-Calderstones Park is famous as a botanical garden with a range of
+will be replaced by housing.
+Calderstones Park is famous as a botanical

 Further funds are urgently needed so that LOGS’s